top of page

 • 4 min read

-The Key West real estate market is continuing to shift as we move into 2026.
+The Key West real estate market is continuing to shift as we move into the second quarter of 2026.
 After several years of rapid appreciation and highly competitive conditions, the market is beginning to normalize.
 For buyers and sellers alike, understanding these changes is key to making informed decisions.

 This February 2026 market update breaks down the latest trends in pricing, inventory, days on market, and overall activity to help you better understand what is happening in the Key West housing market today.